tsoguri/across-the-board/README.md

 2. Run `make run-local`
 3. Open the local Streamlit app at the URL provided (e.g., `http://localhost:8501`)

+This will automatically start:
+- Weaviate vector database
+- FastAPI backend server (with Swagger UI at `http://localhost:8000/docs`)
+- Streamlit frontend

 > **Note**: The NYT clue embeddings corpus is not included in this repository due to GitHub size limits.
 The app will still run without this dataset.

 ## Problem

-Off of the viral MIT research paper ["Your Brian on ChatGPT: Accumulation of Cognitive Debt when Using an AI Assistant for Essay Writing Task"](https://arxiv.org/pdf/2506.08872) I've become more aware of the impact that leveraging GenAI has on our cognitive engagement.
+Off of the viral MIT research paper ["Your Brain on ChatGPT: Accumulation of Cognitive Debt when Using an AI Assistant for Essay Writing Task"](https://arxiv.org/pdf/2506.08872) I've become more aware of the impact that leveraging GenAI has on our cognitive engagement.
 These MIT researchers found that using LLMs for essay writing resulted in **weaker neural connectivity** compared to "brain-only" writing.
 Worse, those effects lingered even after the AI use stopped.

 At the same time, I have personally seen how LLMs and Generative AI can be used to broaden my knowledge base and enhance my productivity.